jelhan/croodle/README.md

 croodle
 =======
 Croodle is a web application to schedule a date or to do a poll on a general topics.
-Stored data is encrypted/decrypted in the browser using 256 bits AES.
+Stored content data like title and description, labels of options, names of users and there selection is encrypted/decrypted in the browser using 256 bits AES.

 This is an alpha version.
 Changes could brake backward compatibility.